jacksonbrumbaugh/The-Math-I-Understand/Chapters/Chapter00-Zero.md

 Zero is like those little electrons that power the early 21st century

-No one pays them much mind
+No one pays much attention to them

-& yet the 21st century could not function without them!
+& yet the 21st century could not function without either of them!

 ## What Comes Next?